PolarGeospatialCenter/setsm_postprocessing_python/README.md

   --logdir LOGDIR       Directory to which standard output/error log files will be written for batch job runs.
                         If not provided, default scheduler (or jobscript #CONDOPT_) options will be used.
                         **Note that due to implementation difficulties, this directory will also become the working directory for the job process.
 Since relative path inputs are always changed to absolute paths in this script, this should not be an issue. (default: None)
-  --dryrun              Print actions without executing. (default: False) --stripid STRIPID     Run filtering and mosaicking for a single strip with strip-pair ID as parsed from scene DEM filenames using the following regex: '(^[A-Z0-9]{4}_.*?_?[0-9A-F]{16}_.*?_?[0-9A-F]{16}).*$' (default: None)
+  --email [EMAIL]       Send email to user upon end or abort of the LAST SUBMITTED task. (default: None) --dryrun              Print actions without executing. (default: False) --stripid STRIPID     Run filtering and mosaicking for a single strip with strip-pair ID as parsed from scene DEM filenames using the following regex: '(^[A-Z0-9]{4}_.*?_?[0-9A-F]{16}_.*?_?[0-9A-F]{16}).*$' (default: None)
   ```